plilja/spring-loading-caffeine/README.md

 # spring-loading-caffeine
-Loading caches using Spring annotations
+Show a way to use Caffeine loading caches in a reususable Spring like fashion.